SGM Herb Friedman (Ret.)

 WHY DOES the German soldier have to make his own decision?

 BECAUSE THE GERMAN LEADERSHIP AFTER THIS LAST ADMITTEDLY BRILLIANT ATTEMPT HAS CONFESSED TO ITSELF, TO THE WORLD AND TO THE GERMAN SOLDIER THAT IT IS SENSELESS TO FIGHT ON.

-Have you ever wondered why your supply of food, ammunition and fuel is becoming less and less?
+You have already asked yourselves why your supplies of food, munitions and gasoline begin to get thinner and thinner.
 This leaflet gives you the answer.

 Just before the Wars End

 This American Psychological Warfare Branch leaflet is from late in the war and depicts Germany being attacked from the south, east and west.
 The war is clearly over for Germany.
 The PWB was attached to the U.S. 3rd Army and produced about 56 leaflets that I am aware of.
 The leaflet is coded PWB 8.
 The text on the front is:

 The Allied armies stand on Germanys borders, ready for the final assault.
 Their air fleets and navies stand ready to give the necessary pressure to this assault.
 German confronts her choice: annihilation or surrender.